foxdonut/meiosis/helpers/setup/README.md

 ### Aborting a Patch

+In version 3, a service could return `{ patch: false }` to abort a patch, or `{ patch: newPatch }` to abort the current sequence and issue a different patch.

+In version 4, the incoming patch should not be changed.
+Instead, a service can return a patch that reverts to the previous state to abort a patch.
+The current sequence cannot be aborted, but an effect (see below) can be used to issue another patch.

 ### Preventing a Re-Render

 In version 3, a service could return `{ render: false }` to prevent a re-render.